iamdtang/skaterdav85.github.io/teaching/2020/assignments/itp404/assignment-5.md

 ## A 404 Route

-Lastly, if a user types an invalid URL, display the navigation and some helpful text in the main content area letting them know that the URL is invalid.
+Lastly, if a user types an invalid URL, display some helpful text in the main content area letting them know that the URL is invalid.
 Check out the [React Router - No Match (404) docs](https://reactrouter.com/web/example/no-match).

 ## Deploy to Netlify or Surge